-The Athens office of Rid-A-Critter is proud to offer long-lasting mouse extermination and exclusion services to homeowners and businesses in and around Athens-Clarke County, Georgia.
-Our mouse-control program relies heavily on non-chemical mouse control using trapping and exclusion, not poisoning mice using rodenticides.
-In fact, in most cases, we can eliminate your mouse problem and make your home mouse-proof using no poisons at all.
+The Athens office of Rid-A-Critter is proud to offer safe, long-lasting, non-chemical mouse extermination and exclusion services to homeowners and businesses in and around Athens-Clarke County, Georgia.
+Our mouse-control program relies heavily on trapping and exclusion to prevent mice from getting into homes, not poisoning mice using rodenticides.
+In fact, we can eliminate your mouse problem and make your home mouse-proof using no poisons at all.

 The mouse that most often infest homes in Georgia and most of the United States is called, fittingly enough, the house mouse, mus musculus.
 These mice are one of three rodent species (the other two are roof rats and Norway rats) that have adapted to living in human homes, in close proximity to people, and even eating our food.
 The three species are collectively known as commensal rodents for that reason.